1911 Auckland Rugby League season: Auckland v Country (Waihi & Rotorua)

 A month after Auckland's match with Hawke's Bay Māori an exhibition game was arranged in Waihi against a 'Country' team from that area, including Rotorua players.
-It was the first ever rugby league match and was played on the Waihi Domain in front of a "fairly large crowd".
-Despite a few regular forwards not making the trip Auckland still took a strong side to Waihi and ran out winners 20-10.
-For the Country side Rukingi Reke kicked 2 conversions.
+It was the first ever rugby league match played in the area and was played on the Waihi Domain in front of a "fairly large crowd".
+Despite a few regular forwards not making the trip Auckland still took a strong side and ran out winners 20-10.
+For the Country side Rukingi Reke kicked 2 conversions to go with a tries to F. Hall and St George.